vmware-samples/sddc-import-export-for-vmware-cloud-on-aws/README.md

 There are many situations when customers want to migrate from an existing SDDC to a different one.
 While HCX addresses the data migration challenge, this tool offers customers the ability to copy the configuration from a source to a destination SDDC.

 A few example migration scenarios are:
-- SDDC to SDDC migration from bare-metal (i3) to a different bare-metal type (i3en)
+- SDDC to SDDC migration from bare-metal (i3) to a different bare-metal type (i3en, i4i)
-- SDDC to SDDC migration from VMware-based org to an AWS-based org
 - SDDC to SDDC migration from region (i.e. London) to a different region (i.e. Dublin).

 Other use cases are: